 About the Research:

 A series of large wildfires swept through northern California in October 2017, burning over 245,000 acres.
-The Tubbs Fire, which grew to become the most destructive wildfire in the history of California, burned large swaths of protected lands in the Mayacamas Mountains including one of the research sites (Pepperwood Preserve) and elsewhere.
-Investigation on the effects of wildfire and other environmental variables on the amphibian and reptile communities of these areas continue.
+The Tubbs Fire, which grew to become the most destructive wildlife in the history of California at the time, burned large swaths of parts of these research sites in the Mayacamas Mountains at Pepperwood Preserve and elsewhere.
+Investigation on the impacts of fire and other environmental variables on the herpetofauna continue.

 Pepperwood Preserve experiencing the Tubb’s Fire.
 Pepperwood Preserve in the Mayacamas Mountains on fire on October 8, 2017.
 Tubb’s Fire has been determined to be California’s most destructive wildlife.
 Photo by Greg Damron.

 Pepperwood Preserve, October 8, 2017.
 Photo by Greg Damron.